Lancaster PA Amish Country: Where Buggy Whips Still Fly Off the Shelves

-WHY GO: When you come to Lancaster County PA Amish Country, please leave your Type-A personality at home.
+When visiting Lancaster County in southern Pennsylvania, along the Susquehanna River, please leave your Type-A personality at home.
 Time moves slower in this lush farmland, and, wandering the back roads, you will get stuck behind a clip-clopping horse and buggy.
-Though attractions and shops can be far apart, getting lost on undulating byways is half the pleasure.
+Though attractions and shops can be far apart, getting lost along undulating byways is half the pleasure.
+And all the best things to do in Lancaster PA do revolve around a simpler way of life.

 Put away your cell phones and cameras.
 (The Amish do not want to be photographed, so please respect their wishes).

 If there’s a better, more pleasurable way to explore the back roads, farms, and landscapes of Lancaster County PA, I don’t know of any.
-As owner, Marc Crusemire says, “We have way too much fun!
+As Strasburg Scooters Tour owner, Marc Crusemire says, “We have way too much fun!
 I can’t believe I make a living riding a scooter.”

 What began as an unprofitable rental business morphed into a tourist favorite when Marc and his wife, Nikki introduced guided tours.
 Now, Strasburg Scooters does not rent their vehicles – and only runs tours.
 It’s been a boon to business.